MicrosoftEdge/MicrosoftEdge-Documentation/extensions/API-support/supported-manifest-keys/README.md

 See example of a [Microsoft Edge JSON manifest file](json-manifest-example/).

-The following is the list of JSON manifest keys that are supported as of build 14316:
+The following is the list of JSON manifest keys that are currently supported:

 ## Required keys